huikul/DexterousGrasp/README.md

 ### Extra tips for grasp simulation

-1. The mini dataset is not large enough to train a robust network for real-world grasp, and this demo only shows you how to configure the repository for neural network training.

-2. A backup [link](https://1drv.ms/u/s!Aok6lAYtb5vYzFpoUwuhR24el4xr?e=deWaV1) to download our mini dataset.
+1. A backup [link](https://1drv.ms/u/s!Aok6lAYtb5vYzFpoUwuhR24el4xr?e=deWaV1) to download our mini dataset.

 # Citation
 Will be available soon.